Page loading...

 Source: Mr. Bernie Shearon

-Originally 303rd Signal Co, Avn, redesignated 303rd Signal Co, Wing then 413th Signal Aviation Co while at Langley Fld, VA between 23 Apr 40 and 1 Feb 42, later at Bolling Fld, DC, Hijli Base Area, India.
-Probably moved to Okinawa after CBI service.
+303rd Signal Co, Avn activated Oct 41 at Langley Field, VA.
+Redesignated 303rd Signal Co, Wing then 413th Signal Aviation Co while at Langley Fld, VA between 23 Apr 40 and 1 Feb 42, later at Bolling Fld, DC.
+Hijli Base Area, India c.
+Mar 44.
+Unit arrived Okinawa c.
+Aug 45.
 Assigned to III Bomber Cd in the US before assignment to XX Bomber Cd.
 Possibly redesignated as a Communications Sq after the war (about 25 signal units were).

 424th Signal Co.
 (Avn) - Kharagpur, India